retaildevcrews/gitops/README.md

 > Kubernetes components deployed via Flux for `AKS Secure Baseline`

+This is an incomplete sample of deploying `Azure Secure Baseline` with `AutoGitOps`

 - ocw-baseline - baseline components for all clusters
-- deploy/clusterName - cluster specific deployment files
+- deploy/bartr1 - cluster specific deployment files
-- cluster-manifests - `deprecated`

 ## Flux Setup